kvanbortel/swen-261-team-project/docs/DesignDoc.md

 4. Accessibility: There are a few changes in our HTML code that would make it more accessible, such as adding `<alt>` tags for images and KeyboardPress alternatives for our Click events.
 These changes would make the website more accessible for users who can’t view images or who don't have access to a mouse or keypad.

 ## Testing
-> _This section will provide information about the testing performed
-> and the results of the testing._

 ### Acceptance Testing
-> _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 When originally testing the acceptance criteria, we ran into a few problems with specific edge cases (For example, an admin deleting a need and that need staying in a helper's basket).
 So, we refined our implementation and tests and explored some more edge case tests (negative numbers of Needs, users checking out while the admin was changing Need values, confirmation popups, etc) to ensure the MVP was glitch-free.